AARNet/Introduction_to_Jupyter_notebooks/_episodes/10-Researchers.md

 - "Gain an understanding of Jupyter Notebooks in the field"
 - "Find out more about Jupyter Notebooks in the cloud"
 activity:
- - "Try a notebook in a different cloud"
+ - "Look for the ways Jupyter Notebooks are being used in different fields"
 keypoints:
  - "Jupyter Notebooks can be used in a range of cloud environments"
 ---